-1.2 Data manipulation
+1.2 Data Manipulation

-The manipulation of the microdata generates two distinct datasets.
-One is based on who takes the achievement tests in 4th grade and what their characteristics and school choices have been in the past (TestScorePanel).
-The second is the set of all 1st-grade entry-level students, their school choices, and demographics for all the markets of interest (EntryStudentPanel).
-To build both of these datasets, I will develop a panel of students from 1st to 4th grade for the years 2005 to 2016.
-Using information about the students and their achievement from multiple sources I determine stable observable types and can generate a database for estimating school quality and for estimating demand off of school choice decisions.
+The manipulation of the micro-data generates two distinct datasets.
+One is based on who takes the achievement tests in fourth grade and what their characteristics and school choices have been in the past (TestScorePanel).
+The second is the set of all first-grade entry-level students, their school choices, and demographics for all the markets of interest (EntryStudentPanel).
+To build both of these datasets, I will develop a panel of students from first to fourth grade for the years 2005 to 2016.
+Using information about the students and their achievement from multiple sources, I determine stable observable types and can generate a database for estimating school quality and for estimating demand off of school choice decisions.
 Vital statistics are very useful because they come with information about the mother and father at the time of birth.
-This operates with a lag and is less precise but has the advantage of a much larger coverage and is a stable measurement over time as compared to the parent surveys conducted at the time of taking the standardized tests in 4th grade.
-These surveys attached to standardized testing are a final source of information about students and is very rich in some years and less so in others.
+This operates with a lag and is less precise but has the advantage of a much larger coverage and is a stable measurement over time as compared to the parent surveys conducted at the time of taking the standardized tests in fourth grade.
+These surveys, administered alongside standardized testing, serve as an additional source of information about students.
+They are highly detailed in some years, but more limited in others.
 While the vast majority of students take the exam at school, a smaller fraction (70%-80%) of parent surveys are completed and matched to the student level files.

 Panel of Students from Birth to Fourth Grade: I build a panel based on the set of all children born in Chile between 1992 and 2010 and merge this with educational information regarding the progression of students over time.
-To avoid mistakes assigning student information to the wrong individuals I impose that the information link across MINEDUC ID, DOB, and Sex is consistent with normal progression in school (stay back or advance one level).
+To avoid mistakes assigning student information to the wrong individuals, I impose that the information link across MINEDUC ID, DOB, and sex is consistent with normal progression in school (stay back or advance one level).
 In other words, we trace the trajectory of each student from birth to fourth grade by adding cross-section information on matriculation each year from 2005 to 2016.
 To this panel, achievement data is merged on at the appropriate years and grades.